nanom/PyObfuscator/README.md

 python = 'pzkxV'
 app = 'ik='
 ```
-2. The variable **`encode`** contains the name of the encoding method (in hexadecimal string) used to re-encode the content of some above variables, with a probability of .6.
-(This method can also be configured via the **--encoding_method** command line parameter.)
+2. The variable **`encode`** contains the name of the encoding method in hexadecimal string ('rot13') used to re-encode the content of some above variables, with a probability of .6.
 ```python
 encode = '\x72\x6f\x74\x31\x33'
 ```